 \subsection{Time Latency}

 Effective data fusion in \gls{CAVs} necessitates that data be temporally aligned.
-However, achieving this alignment is challenging due to several factors.
-Communication delays, interruptions, varying processing times, and differing data rates across vehicles can all lead to temporal misalignment.
+In practice, \gls{CAV}s synchronize their clocks with Coordinated Universal Time (UTC) primarily through Global Navigation Satellite System (GNSS) signals, while the Network Time Protocol (NTP) may serve as a fallback when GNSS is unavailable.
+Achieving perfect alignment, however, remains challenging due to factors such as communication delays, interruptions, heterogeneous processing times, and varying data rates across vehicles, all of which can introduce temporal misalignment.
 To mitigate these issues, three levels of data are utilized: object-level data, feature-level data, and occupancy-level data.